Mexico Family Travel

 Day 7-9: San Miguel de Allende

 Start your time in San Miguel de Allende with a tour around Centro and a visit to the Artisanal Market.
 End your first day at Mercado del Carmen, a food court with cuisine from all around the world.
-On your second day in San Miguel de Allende, take a San Miguel food tour with Taste of San Miguel.
-This walking tour will introduce you to cuisines from all around Mexico.
-Spend your third day in San Miguel de Allende with a visit to the mask museum, toy museum, or relax for the afternoon at Fabrica La Aurora.

 Day 10: Mexico City

-End your 10 day Mexico itinerary by returning back to Mexico City and exploring more of the city’s museums.
+End your 10 day Mexico itinerary by driving back to Mexico City and exploring more of the city’s museums.
 Take a visit to Frida Kahlo’s House or the Museum of Chocolate.
 You can also visit the Museum of Popular Art.

 3. Yucatán Peninsula 10 Day Mexico Itinerary